Community Projects

 Logansport Iron Horses

 On Oct.
 30, 2024, Mayor Chris Martin announced the arrival of a professional basketball team to Logansport, joining the ranks of the TBL—The Basketball League!
 The first players for the Logansport Iron Horses were drafted February 2 and 3, 2025.
-The season began Feb.
+The inaugural season began Feb.
 28, 2025.
 More information and updates can be found on the Logansport Iron Horses Facebook page and Instagram account.

 Cass County Projects